North Dakota CPA Exam

 Candidates must fulfill the below-mentioned CPA license requirementsCPA License RequirementsA Certified Public Accountant (CPA) is a US State Board-issued license that assures exceptional service standards in the accounting profession.
 The license can be awarded by any of the 55 US jurisdictions on passing the Uniform CPA Exam and fulfilling the state-specific education and experience requirements..

 - At least 75 points in each section of the Uniform CPA Exam

 - 2000 hours of work experience (within four years)

-- AICPA Professional Ethics course with 90% or more score
+- AICPA Professional Ethics course with a 90% or more score

 Furthermore, North Dakota does not have citizenship, residency, social security, or minimum age requirements.

 You must earn at least a bachelor’s degree with 150 semester hours from an accredited academic institution.
 It includes 24 hours in accounting and 24 hours in business courses.
 For more details, see the Eligibility Requirements section.